facundonmorales/IPOO/README.md

-No llegue a terminar :(
+No llegue a terminar el testFinanciera :/

-IGNORAR LA CARPETA DEL PRIMER PARCIAL